SeesKo/AirBnB_clone_v4/README.md

 # 0x06.
 AirBnB Clone - Web dynamic

-This is the fourth segment of the AirBnB project at ALX Software Engineering that will collectively cover fundamental concepts of higher level computer programming.
-The goal of the AirBnB project is to eventually set up a server that runs a simple replica of the AirBnB Website(HBnB).
-A command line interpreter is created in this segment to manage objects for the AirBnB(HBnB) website.
+This is the fourth segment of the AirBnB Clone project that will collectively cover fundamental concepts of higher level computer programming.
+The goal of the AirBnB Clone project is to eventually set up a server that runs a simple replica of the AirBnB Website (HBnB).
+A command line interpreter is created in this segment to manage objects for the AirBnB (HBnB) website.

 #### Functionalities of this command interpreter:
 * Creates a new object (ex: a new User or a new Place).